W

 Training

 Both West Highland White terriers and poodles are intelligent dogs.
 So, it’s no surprise that Westiepoos are smart as well.
 Intelligence does make obedience training sessions a little easier.
-But a stubborn streak in this hybrid breed can be a stumbling block.
+However, a stubborn streak in this hybrid breed can be a stumbling block.
 So, it’s best to keep training sessions short and give these dogs a lot of praise and treats to reinforce lessons.
 The fewer distractions in the training area, the better.

 tan westiepoo puppy